Versatile And Attractive Astilbe Plants For Your Garden

 For gardeners who crave color but don’t have much sun, astilbe plants are a terrific choice.
 In spring and summer, these easy-to-grow perennial plants send up feathery plumes of white, red, lavender or pink flowers in low-light areas.
 Astilbe plants grow in shade, but flowers are more productive in an area where gentle morning or dappled sun can reach them for about an hour or two.
 Astilbe flowers also need correct soil and moisture to flourish.
 Astilbe plants prefer rich, organic type soil.
 Organic material such as compost enriches the soil and adds drainage.
 If your shady areas have poor, lean or rocky soil, work in some compost a few weeks before putting your plants in the ground.
 Amend the soil 8 to 12 inches deep so that the roots of astilbe flowers have plenty of room to develop.
 Place the astilbe plants into the soil, keeping the crown at the same level as the top of the soil.
 Water well when planting and keep the soil consistently moist.

 While maintenance of the plant is minimal, care for astilbe includes regular, even watering throughout its active growth, especially if planted in areas with more sun.
 Drying out can lead to leaf scorch, drying leaf margins and can even be the death of the astilbe plant.
 The right astilbe growing conditions and fertilizer result in large feathery plumes.
 Proper care for astilbe plants and the right location can result in delicate, long-lasting blooms in the spring and summer garden.
 There is an astilbe for every shade garden and often one is not enough for the gardener that falls in love with growing and caring for these plants.

-astilbe garden ideas, astilbe plant images, astilbe plant pictures, garden plants, .
+When discussing astilbe drought tolerance, the quality is relative to the tolerances and needs of other astilbe.Label: astilbe garden ideas, astilbe garden, astilbe plant images, astilbe plant pictures, garden plants, .